Human Resource Functions

 - Preliminary Interview

 The preliminary interview is used to determine whether the applicant’s skills, abilities and job preferences match the available jobs in the organization.
-It is usually a brief, exploratory interview, normally conducted a specialist from the HR department.
+It is usually a brief, exploratory interview, normally conducted by a specialist from the HR department.

 - Employment/Formal Testing